-Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exits, which are located at both the north and south ends of the Business Building (COBA).
-When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
-Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.
+Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room, go down the hall to the right through the glass doors, and take the stairway on the right to the first floor of the building.
+In the event of a weather related emergency that requires students to take shelter, they should continue down the staircase to the basement of the building.
+When exiting the building during an emergency, one should never take an elevator, but should use the stairwells.
+Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist students with disabilities.